ChonkyBadger/BadgerAOPVote/README.md

 In your server.cfg, you will want to add:
 **"start BadgerAOPVote"**.
 If you did not name the folder, **"BadgerAOPVote"**, just replace it with whatever you did name it.

+## License
+Full license is viewable in the LICENSE file in this repository.
+This license is subject to be changed at any given time.

 ## Links
 - [My Discord Server](https://discord.gg/TFCQE8d)